yonbergman/blog/_posts/2015-04-27-static-sites-with-parse.markdown

 One of the most basic things for a developer's sanity is not to have all the code in one huge file, a guideline much easier said than followed in Parce.
 While the Parse documentation is incredibly good, it lacks any direction as to how you can manage your cloud code nicely.

-The solution is very simple - [**RequireJS**](http://requirejs.org).
+The solution is very simple, Parse offers a way to manage dependencies in a fashion similar to - [**CommonJS**](http://wiki.commonjs.org/wiki/CommonJS), with something that they call [Modules](https://parse.com/docs/cloud_code_guide#modules).

-For anyone who hasn't worked with RequireJS, it is a simple JS module loader that lets you manage dependencies in JS.
+For anyone who hasn't worked with CommonJS or the likes, it is a simple JS module loader that lets you manage dependencies in JS.

 Let's take for example this simple app with a player model and one cloud function: